Cilantro chimichurri is a delicious fresh herb condiment for meat or fish. Make this recipe to add refreshing flavor to your favorite foods.

 Other Homemade Condiments

-This recipe first appeared on Kevin Is Cooking November 11, 2013 and has been updated with new photos.
+This post, originally published on Kevin Is Cooking November 11, 2013, was updated with new content on June 1, 2021.

 - 1/2 cup flat leaf parsley finely chopped